 Telecommuting: 5 tips to be productive

-When it is properly mastered and supervised, teleworking has many benefits for the employee as well as for his employer.
-A personal working environment, more time to give to loved ones, no time wasted in transport … teleworking also means accessing autonomy and a certain freedom (on condition that you are not stuck with your children … ).
-However, working remotely requires being organized, arguably even better than when you are in the office, in order to maximize productivity, motivation and mental health.
+When it is properly mastered and supervised, teleworking has many benefits for the employee as well as for the employer.
+A personal working environment, more time to give to loved ones, no time wasted in commuting… teleworking also means accessing autonomy and certain freedom (on condition that you are not stuck with your children … ).
+However, working remotely requires being organized, arguably even better than when you are in the office, to maximize productivity, motivation, and mental health.
 So how do you get this experience right?
 Web Creation London gives you 5 practical tips:

 1-Take care of your workspace